MicrosoftDocs/Viva/Viva/goals/review-dashboard.md

 ## Types of widgets — purpose and creation

-A Dashboard can house multiple panels, and each panel comprises seven types of widgets — Objectives and Key Results (OKR) detail, custom embed, OKR list, text block, key performance indicator (KPI) list, image, and project list.
+A Dashboard can house multiple panels, and each panel comprises seven types of widgets — Objectives and Key Results (OKR) detail, OKR list, text block, key performance indicator (KPI) list, and project list.
 You can customize this dashboard with any number of panels and widgets of your choice, depending on the need – executive business reviews, departmental meetings, tactical review meetings, and likewise.

 There are seven types of widgets, and each panel can have innumerable permutations and combinations of the below-mentioned widgets: